 Ultimately, these videos help to promote Lyst to hundreds of thousands of potential consumers.
 And the videos regularly lead directly to sales.
 After all, research shows that millennial consumers honestly consult YouTuber reviews before making purchases.
 And as a top style vlogger like Sunbeamsjess can easily command almost 100,000 views from a Lyst haul – that translates into a lot of purchases!

 As these case studies demonstrate, many of the top global fashion brands are relying increasingly on influencer marketing to boost sales and grow as a brand.
 It’s so clear to see that now – more than ever – it’s essential for every fashion brand to have an established influencer marketing budget.
 Working with influencers really is the key to keeping up with the global fashion market.

 Having said that, influencer marketing strategies are not always as straightforward as they may seem on the surface.
 In fact, in 2016, 73% of global fashion brands surveyed claimed they found finding the right influencers for a campaign a challenge.
 But this is where we at PMYB come in.
 We pride ourselves on our ability to locate the top social influencers for a whole range of industries.
-In fact every influencer we select for our clients go through vigorous checks – we rate them against 46 data points (called Chromo-Factors) that contribute to sales.
+In fact every influencer we select for our clients go through vigorous checks – we rate them against 46 data points (called Chromo-Factors) that we have found to contribute to sales.
 Click here to find out more about our services, or get in touch with us today.